What is the difference between freehold and leasehold?

 Why should we take over management of our block of flats?

 Many flat owners are frustrated by having to deal with a management company.
 Sadly a significant number of management companies provide poor quality work and maintenance – but still know how to charge.
 Poor maintenance is not only an eyesore but can affect the value of your flat – putting off prospective purchasers.
 Many tenants have successfully taken on management of their block of flats themselves – or have at least taken control by appointing management agents of their own choice.
 Savings can be quite significant.
-We can help you set up a Right to Manage Company to maintain your building.

 Should I extend my lease – or leave things as they are?